OpenMS/pyopenms-docs/docs/source/wrapping_workflows_new_classes.rst

 - Step 4: A compiler compiles the C++ code to a Python module which is then importable in Python with ``import pyopenms``

-Maintaining existing wrappers: If the C++ API is changed, then :term:`pyOpenMS` will not build any more.
+Maintaining existing wrappers: If the C++ API is changed, then pyOpenMS will not build any more.
 Thus, find the corresponding file in the ``pyOpenMS/pxds/`` folder and adjust the function declaration accordingly.